worldquant-edtech/config/README.md

 Default: `config.getAllSafe(onlyParsed=false): {[key: string]: string}`

-Return all defined safe keys and values as a key value object (from process.env and .env merged), or only from .env if onlyParsed is set to true.
+Return all defined safe (envs. vars that the prefix `SAFE_`) keys and values as a key value object (from process.env and .env merged), or only from .env if onlyParsed is set to true.

 #### Environment variable ENV_CONFIG_PATH